-Use of flood irrigation is optional.
+The use of flood irrigation is optional.
 You aren't required to have your water delivered in that manner if you don't want to.
-Water delivered by flood irrigation is often cheaper, and plants get good, deep watering.
-On the down side, you can't pick and choose which plants get the water and which don't.
+Water delivered by flood irrigation is often cheaper, and plants get good deep watering.
+On the downside, you can't pick and choose which plants get the water and which don't.
 The standing water may be an issue for those that have pets that spend time in that part of the property.
-Finally, the standing water may attract pests.
+Finally, standing water may attract pests.

 SRP is the largest flood irrigation provider in the valley, although there are others.
 To find out more about flood irrigation, or to find out if it is available at a specific location, contact Salt River Project Water Services or the water provider at your location.